 - Place chopped bacon in a cold skillet.
 Turn on heat then set to medium.
 Cook and stir until the bacon is crisp about 5 minutes.
 Set aside the bacon and reserve the drippings and bacon fat.

 - Add butter, stir until melted.
 Add the flour, whisk for 1 minute.
-Add mushrooms, broccoli, milk, cream, and pasta water or broth.
+Add mushrooms, broccoli, milk, cream, pasta water, or broth. and Italian seasoning.
 Stir, then simmer for 3 to 5 minutes until the vegetables are almost cooked.

 - Add back half of the bacon and half of the browned garlic.